d-ries/linux-essentials/07_advancedcommands/01_course.md

 student@linux-ess:~$ ls test*
-ls: cannot access 'test*': No such file or directory student@linux-ess:~$ rm testfile && echo file deleted || echo failed to delete
+ls: cannot access 'test*': No such file or directory student@linux-ess:~$ rm testfile && echo file deleted || echo failed to delete failed to delete
-rm: cannot remove 'testfile': No such file or directory failed to delete
 ```